 What’s the process of radon testing?

-There are two main types of radon testing short– term and long– term testing.
-Short– term testing is generally performed using an electronic device that’s placed in your home for two to seven days.
-Long– term testing involves a device that measures radon situations over a longer period of time, generally three to twelve months.
-The results of both types of tests are also compared to the EPA’s action position of 4 pCi/ L( picoCuries per liter).
+There are two main types of radon testing short–term and long–term testing.
+Short–term testing is generally performed using an electronic device that’s placed in your home for two to seven days for a quick way to screen the home.
+Long–term testing involves a device that measures radon situations over a longer period of time, generally three to twelve months and generally gives a better year-round average.
+The results of both types of tests are also compared to the EPA’s action position of 4.0 pCi/L (picoCuries per liter).

 What are the costs for radon testing?

 The cost of radon testing can vary depending on the type of test, the position, and the company you choose.
-Short– term tests generally bring between$ 20 and$ 200, while long– term tests can bring between$ 100 and$ 400.
+Short–term tests generally cost between $20 and $200, while long–term tests can cost between $30 and $400.
 Some home inspectors or environmental advisers may also offer radon testing services.
 We are proud to advertise the best price to quality comparison to other radon testing companies in Illinois.
 We guarantee you will have an amazing experience with us or your money back.

 What should I do if my home has elevated situations of radon?

 The next step would be to install a radon mitigation system, if your home has elevated situations of radon.
-(Please reach out and I will send some great companies your way.)
+(Please reach out and I will send some great companies your way).
 This system works by venting the radon gas out of your home and precluding it from entering.
-The cost of a radon mitigation system can vary, but it generally ranges from$ 800 to$,500.
+The cost of a radon mitigation system can vary, but it generally ranges from $1,500 to $2,500.

-In conclusion, radon testing is an important aspect of inner air quality, and it’s essential to test your home or plant for elevated situations of radon.
-By answering these common questions, we hope to give you with the information you need to insure the safety of your inner environment.
+In conclusion, radon testing is an important aspect of inner air quality, and it’s essential to test your home for elevated concentrations of radon.
+By answering these common questions, we hope to provide you with the information you need to insure the safety of your inner environment.

 However, please don’t hesitate to contact Ineta, North West Radon Testing Professional for more questions.